badawyy-A/demo_sadat/README.md

 3.  **Automated Analysis:** The system processes the uploaded videos using YOLOv8 pose estimation to extract relevant performance metrics (e.g., repetitions, time, balance errors).
 4.  **Scoring:** The extracted metrics are compared against age- and gender-specific benchmarks (currently using *placeholder* data – **see Important Notes below**) to determine performance levels and scores.
 5.  **Recommendation Generation:**  The calculated scores, along with the candidate's information, are sent to the Gemini API, which provides a ranked list of the top 3 recommended sports.
-6.  **Results Display:** The Streamlit app displays the calculated BMI, individual test scores, performance levels, and the top 3 recommended sports.
+6.  **Results Display:** The React app displays the calculated BMI, individual test scores, performance levels, and the top 3 recommended sports.

 ## 🧠 Technologies Used